oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 Use the following helm variables to override the default Image location :

 [`oci-onm-logan.image.url`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/oci-onm/values.yaml#L33)

 [`oci-onm-mgmt-agent.mgmtagent.image.url`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/oci-onm/values.yaml#L55)

 Optionally, you may set the ImagePullSecret to pull the images using the following helm variables :

 [`oci-onm-logan.image.imagePullSecrets`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/logan/values.yaml#L49)

 [`oci-onm-mgmt-agent.mgmtagent.image.secret`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/mgmt-agent/values.yaml#L34)

 ### How to customise the resource limits and requests for various monitoring pods ?

 By default pods deployed through `oci-onm-logan` daemonset and `oci-onm-discovery` cronjob (responsible for logs and discovery collection) are limited to `500Mi` memory with requests set to `250Mi` memory and `100m` cpu.
-While these default limits work for most of the moderate environments; depending on the environment, log volume and other relevant factors, you can modify them.
+While these default limits work for most of the moderate environments; depending on the environment, log volume and other relevant factors, these limits can be tuned.

 Use the helm variables under the following variable to override the defaults :